Developing a Healthcare Data Strategy

 Before, during, and after the data extraction process, it is critical to document everything.
 If and when a problem arises with your data, you will be able to more easily identify what happened.

-“You have to make sure the process you use to extract your data is visible and easily maintained,” Stein said.
+“You have to make sure the process you use to extract your data is visible and easily maintained,” Nguyen said.
 “That way when something goes wrong, you can troubleshoot it without serious problems organization-wide.”

 “Many healthcare organizations make the mistake of skipping this step.
 They use software to grab data from a wide variety of sources to use it immediately, but they don’t document the process they are using to extract it.
 Then when problems arise, they have to start over again to fix everything that went wrong.”